 STYLE & AMBIENCE

-A mix of period charm and contemporary style greet you as you arrive at The Dylan.
+A mix of period charm and contemporary style greet you as you arrive at The Dylan Amsterdam.
 You enter through a 17th-century arch and gateway, into a courtyard, where the hotel bikes are ready and waiting to be whisked around the city.
 The hotel has a discreet and exclusive atmosphere without being over the top or pretentious.
 Once inside you’re met with marble floors and wood-panelled walls and the smell of the burning wood from the fireplace which always seems to be lit.
 It’s this perfect juxtaposition of old and new which sets the tone that you’re staying somewhere rather special.

 The location is very centrally located on one of Amsterdam’s main canals, at the prestigious Keizersgracht.
 In the midst of the shopping quarter and just 15 minutes walk from the cities major museums such as the Rijksmuseum, the Van Gogh museum, the Hermitage, the Anne Frank House, and the world’s only floating Flower Market.
-Yet despite its central location it remains intimate and detached from the bustle of the city.
+Yet despite its central location The Dylan remains intimate and detached from the bustle of the city.

 FOOD & DRINK